Private Knee Replacement Surgery

 Some private clinics offer virtual follow-up appointments, while others coordinate with local providers in your home province.

-Here’s a general guide to knee surgery recovery time:
+Here’s a general guide to knee surgery recovery time—for an in-depth look, read our Recovery Guide.

 Week 1: